Koduthu Vaithaval: Plot

 Very disadvantaged from her birth, the unfortunate Meenakshi sees her existence darkening when she is forced to marry, by her foster mother, a simple-minded man, Murugan.
-The obnoxious cruel mother so acts, to take revenge for her young brother, Manickum, a hooligan, arrested for murder and that she wanted at all costs to marry him to the poor Meenakshi, who just refused.
+The obnoxious cruel mother acts, to take revenge for her young brother, Manickam, a hooligan, arrested for murder and that she wanted at all costs to marry him to the poor Meenakshi, who refused.
 She ignores that she has just picked up the chance of a lifetime, nevertheless.
 Indeed, hiding behind this husband, ragged, quite dirty, is the billionaire Selvam, victim, some time previously, of an assassination attempt, that left him amnesic.
 Later, he recovers completely, but remembers Meenakshi no more and resumes his previous life, when he was betrothed to Nalini.
 As for Meenakshi, far from given up, is going to fight to restore the truth, which apparently, pleases hardly everybody, in particular, the sponsor of the murder, Jambulingam, Nalini's father.
 From his part, Selvam is going to lead its investigation, helped by good Natarajan, Nalini's elder brother.